in others it is harsh and irritating.

 The energy which is in the air blowing around with the wind.
 This energy is quite fast moving or “Yang”.
 It can be quite difficult to relax in this energy although it is very useful for active pursuits such as manufacturing industry.

-The house on the right looks quite exposed so the energy will be quite Yang which will help to balance out the Yin effects created by its thick stone walls.
+The house looks quite exposed so the energy will be quite Yang which will help to balance out the Yin effects created by its thick stone walls.

 The other kind of energy seeps up out of the ground and is held by enclosed spaces (such as buildings), heavy objects and larges plants such as trees (and the thick stone walls of the cottage above).

-An area such as the one on the right, though beautiful would be too yin to live in without clearing some of the vegetation.
+An area such as this one, though beautiful would be too yin to live in without clearing some of the vegetation.

 Sha is a term used to refer to harmful energy.
 It is also known by such terms as pointed arrows, cutting chi and “heaven chop”.
 It is a very strong narrow flow of energy, analogous to a draught of cold air through a slightly open door or window.